EttaWallet/EttaWallet/README.md

 - All design tokens and primitives are inspired by [Bitcoin Design Guide](https://bicoin.design/)'s daily spending wallet
 - Icons are courtesy of [Bitcoin Icons](https://bitcoinicons.com)
 - Non-custodial lightning is courtesy of [Lightning Dev Kit(LDK)](https://lightningdevkit.org) and made possible through Synonym's [react-native-ldk](https://github.com/synonymdev/react-native-ldk)

+## 🙏 Supporters

+If you would like to support the project, you can do that here: [https://ettawallet.app/donate](https://ettawallet.app/donate)